The News Quiz: Ep 8. Musk and Trump Break Up

 Look, I very much support putting money into transport infrastructure.

-I would say though, as an immigrant who has just got her British driver's license, I feel like there could also be put a little bit of money into British country roads.
+I would say, though, as an immigrant who has just got her British driver's licence, I feel like there could also be put a little bit of money into British country roads.

 Three, four lanes wide.